-The Place for JC's Highest Achievers
+The Place for John Carroll's Highest Achievers

 The Carroll Scholar Program is a four-year exclusive program that is by invitation only.
 It is designed for students who want to be part of a community of scholars interested in making the most of their experience at John Carroll in preparation for college.